LesterGallagher/LesterGallagher.github.io/_posts/2019-02-17-the-real-guide-to-creating-a-website-with-free-hosting-2019.md

 portal_description: ''
 portal_image: ''
 portal_link: ''
+lang: ''

 ---
 If you search google for "How to create a free website" you will see a bunch of website builders and websites who will give you a domain like: "yourname.theirname.com" or "theirname.com/yourname".
 But in this tutorial/guide I will show you the secret to creating a real website completely customizable website.
 The only payment you will need to do is a 0.89 dollar one year domain.

 ## Step 1

 Go to [https://www.namecheap.com/domains/](https://www.namecheap.com/domains/ "https://www.namecheap.com/domains/"){:target="_blank"} and search for a domain name.
-I would suggest choosing an uncommon domain name try to find one that costs as little as possible.
-This is probably the best because if you're starting out.
-You can always buy a more expensive domain later.
+I would suggest choosing an uncommon domain name.
+Try to find one that costs as little as possible.
+This is probably the best because if you're starting out, you can always buy a more expensive domain later.
 If you've found a cheap domain it's probably because it's very unique and original so it's a good thing.
 One thing to keep in mind though is to keep the domain name as short as possible.

 ![](/uploads/namecheap.png)